 Monday 26th December, Boxing Day

 I'm enjoying the slow-down feelings that Christmas brings.
 And I love the way the garden just sizzles away in the sunshine, without being too demanding.
 This afternoon I've been working hard, though.
-I've placed the latest load of river stones along my wriggling stream and cleared out some scruffy Japanese Irises.
+I've placed the latest load of river stones along my wriggling stream and cleared out some scruffy iris confusa.
 Possibly this could be a place for the variegated irises sitting in watery buckets - as long as I can engineer a tiny water leak for them.

 New Pink Rose